Philippines asks Chinese flotilla to leave disputed reef | DW | 21.03.2021

 According to the Philippines, the reef — which lies amid the Spratly Islands archipelago — is located well within its own exclusive economic zone.

 China does not recognize a 2016 international ruling that invalidates its historic claims to virtually the entire sea.
-In any case, the decision did not specify which areas fishermen from China and other countries could be allowed to fish in.
+Also, the decision did not specify which areas fishermen from China and other countries could be allowed to fish in.

 Taiwan, Malaysia, Vietnam, the Philippines and Brunei all claim parts of the sea.
 In recent years, China has built islands in the disputed waters, installing airstrips on some of them.